 Bond quotes are seen either as a percentage of the bond’s face value or as a dollar value.
 Corporate bonds are quoted in 1/8th increments while government bonds are typically quoted in 1/32nds.
 Municipal bonds may be quoted on a dollar basis or on a yield-to-maturity basis.

-different ways that you will see bond prices quoted:
+There are three different ways that you will see bond prices quoted:

 1. As a percentage of face value